How to find out how much a house sold for

 How can finding out how much a house sold for help when buying a property?

 If you are planning to buy a property, sold house price information can be a great help.
-Some sellers are a little overambitious when it comes to the price they think their property will achieve, and as most estate agents work on a percentage of the final sale price they may be happy to price the property high and see just how much they can achieve.
+Some sellers are a little overambitious when it comes to the price they think their property will achieve.
+Estate agents are also motivated to push the valuation higher as most will work on commission.

 If you are searching for property across a fairly wide geographical area, sold house price information can also be used to shortlist areas where properties may be within your budget.